-BEHAVIOR OBSERVATIONS DO IMPROVE SAFETY AND TARGETS SAFE BEHAVIORS
+BEHAVIOUR OBSERVATIONS DO IMPROVE SAFETY AND TARGETS SAFE BEHAVIOURS

-- Increasing awareness and communication. - Improve/enhance working conditions and overall personal behavior (or work habits). - When identifying and complimenting people on the things they are doing safely, it increases the chances of the safe behavior being repeated by all workers on site (ex. wearing safety eyewear when entering plant operational area).
+- Increasing awareness and communication. - Improve/enhance working conditions and overall personal behaviour (or work habits). - When identifying and complimenting people on the things they are doing safely, it increases the chances of the safe behaviour being repeated by all workers on site (ex. wearing safety eyewear when entering plant operational area).